GatorGauge/GatorGauge/README.md

 ### Execution

-Type ```python3 gatorGauge.py```
+Type ```python3 gatorGauge.py``` into the terminal

 ### commands

-Download the project(named in Config.ini or given with the config command)
+Download the project(named in Config.ini or given with the config command).

 ```
 get
 ```

-Edit the values in the config file or temporarily change the config values
+Edit the values in the config file or temporarily change the config values.

 ```
 config
 ```

-List all repositories if no arguments are given or all files in a given repository
+List all repositories if no arguments are given or all files in a given repository.

 ```
 list